Iranian support for the Houthis: Background

 Between 2011, when the revolt against the government began, and 2014, when the government was overthrown, Iranian support of the Houthis was fairly limited.
 In September 2014 the Houthis gained control over Sana'a, after which they began making several overtures to Iran, by releasing Iranian prisoners, both from Hezbollah and the IRGC, and by announcing direct flights from Iran to the airport in Sana'a, each act being an expression of Houthi aspirations for stronger ties and additional support from Iran.
 Most experts agree that Iran provided the Houthis with weapons that same year.
 By waging a civil war with Iranian assistance and pushing all the way to southern Yemen, the Houthis demonstrated their potential value to Iran.
-The Houthis view themselves as part of the "axis of resistance" led by Iran and their ideology is echoed in their slogans calling for the deaths of America and Israel, the cursing of the Jews and victory of Islam.
+The Houthis view themselves as part of the "axis of resistance" led by Iran and their ideology is echoed in their slogans calling for the death of America and Israel, the destruction of the Jews and victory of Islam.

 Iranian backing of the Houthis has been reported by diplomatic correspondents of major news outlets, and has been the reported perspective of Yemeni governmental leaders militarily and politically opposing Houthi efforts (e.g., as of 2017, the UN-recognized, deposed Yemeni President Abd Rabbu Mansour Hadi, who referred to the "Houthi rebels... as 'Iranian militias'").
 The Houthis in turn accused the Saleh government of being backed by Saudi Arabia and of using Al-Qaeda to repress them.
 Under the next President Hadi, Gulf Arab states accused Iran of backing the Houthis financially and militarily, though Iran denied this, and they were themselves backers of President Hadi.
 Despite confirming statements by Iranian and Yemeni officials in regards to Iranian support in the form of trainers, weaponry, and money, the Houthis denied reception of substantial financial or arm support from Iran.